parse-community/docs/_includes/cloudcode/cloud-code.md

 ### More Advanced Validation

-*Available only on parse-server cloud code starting 4.-.-*

 Often, not only is it important that `request.params.movie` is defined, but also that it's the correct data type.
 You can do this by providing an `Object` to the `fields` parameter in the Validator.